erlang-unicode/i18n/README.md

 Length of the string
 --------------------

-With `word` iterator, puctuation and space characters are counted as "words" (see partitions for more information).
+With `word` iterator, punctuation and space characters are counted as "words" (see partitions for more information).

 ```erlang